a-sit-plus/credentials-collection/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/at.asitplus.wallet/powerofrepresentation)](https://mvnrepository.com/artifact/at.asitplus.wallet/powerofrepresentation/)

 Data classes representing power of representations, as a SD JWT Credential.
-Be sure to call `at.asitplus.wallet.por.Initializer.initWithVcLib` first thing in your application.
+Be sure to call `at.asitplus.wallet.por.Initializer.initWithVCK` first thing in your application.

 ---